gpurvis94/mdm2-p2/README.md

 This runs the program with the constants and initial values defined in the code.
 This generates three files.
  - `constants.txt` lists all initial and constant values used.
- - `data.csv` a csv containing every recorded data point.
-The default time interval is 0.01 seconds so this file is large.
  - `graphing.csv` lists every tenth data point, a resolution of 0.1 seconds, which makes the file less time consuming to parse when reading for graphing purposes.